-As I’m writing this article, an online inquiry (from our website) just came through my inbox and it reads:
+As I’m writing this article, an online inquiry (from our website) just came through my inbox, and it reads:

 “Hello, we currently run a Magento based eCommerce solution that ties into our NetSuite Production environment.
 We are considering implementing the NetSuite eCommerce Platform and wondering what are the front-end implementation costs involved.”

-Understanding where value it’s at
+Understanding where the value it’s at

 At the end of the day,

-your webstore manager, ecommerce consultant, or developer
+your webstore manager, eCommerce consultant, or developer

 – you need to decide on